 With all major fields fully converted, GTE has turned its attention towards generating gas power at its smaller locations, with service now in place at Cohembi and Los Angeles.
 The Company’s Gas-to-Power program has significantly reduced Scope 1 and 2 emissions over the last few years by cutting flaring, utilizing more produced natural gas for combustion, consuming less power from municipal sources and eliminating the need to purchase, transport and combust diesel.
 When excess power is produced, GTE can provide additional electricity to the local grid helping residents and stabilizing energy sources.

 Reciprocating Gas Engine Generators at the Gran Tierra Moqueta Field

 Electrical Power Use

-In 2020, Gran Tierra’s total operations electrical power use was 178,505,510kWh.
-The percentage of GTE’s energy consumed from the grid in 2020 was 10.95% and the company continues to develop Gas-to-Power projects to decrease its use of electrical power from the local grid.
+In 2022, 69% of the total energy used in Gran Tierra’s total operations was generated through the Gas-to-Power projects.
+GTE’s energy consumption from the municipal grid has decreased by 50% since 2018.
+The Company continues to develop Gas-to-Power projects to decrease its use of electrical power from the local grid.

 |FIELD||GAS-TO-POWER (kWh)||GAS USED (scf)||SAVINGS (USD)1|